SunPowered/macromooc-notes/week1/introduction.md

 as recessions.
 These interruptions are addressed in business cycle theory and by Keynesian theory.

-Rate of inflation - a measure of how much the economy is changing..

 There is a correlation between an economies GDP and its rate of inflation

 3. Rate of unemployment - increases rapidly during recessions.
 Human